How to Naturally Get Rid of Uric Acid Crystals in the Joints

 The disorder most commonly known as gout is caused by an increased production of uric acid in the bloodstream.
 When this happens, the symptoms are usually quite painful.
-But to avoid and eliminate them you should read the following article, where you’ll learn how to naturally get rid of uric acid crystals that collect in the joints.
+There is a solution to this however, and in this article you’ll learn how to naturally get rid of uric acid crystals that collect in the joints.

 Gout is a disorder that affects many people today, especially older adults.
 The overproduction of uric acid in the blood is often stored in the joints, but can also be a sign of kidney problems or the consumption of foods that are high in purines.